Scotland’s Stirling caught between unionist Brexiteers and pro-independence Europhiles

 “Extracting ourselves from a 300-year-old union is going to be much harder than extracting ourselves from a 40-year-old union, and we want an end to further referendums, further divisions,” he continued.

-This time, the Conservatives are expected to remain Scotland’s second-biggest party behind the SNP.
-Despite being on the wrong side of Scottish public opinion on Brexit, despite Davidson’s shock departure in August, and despite British Prime Minister Boris Johnson’s unpopularity north of the border, the Tories will win in eight constituencies in Scotland, according to data analysed by polling expert Sir John Curtice.
+The Conservatives are expected to remain Scotland’s second-biggest party behind the SNP in the December 12 poll.
+Despite being on the opposing side of Scotland's Brexit vote, despite Davidson’s shock departure in August, and despite British Prime Minister Boris Johnson’s unpopularity north of the border, the Tories will win in eight constituencies in Scotland, according to data analysed by polling expert Sir John Curtice.
 That could well give Johnson the edge he needs to win the all-important Commons majority.